 When a partner is refusing to take any responsibility for their own actions, it can be a sign that things are not going to last.

-If your partner is never accountable for their own wrongs, it can be difficult to have a healthy and productive relationship.
+If your partner is never accountable for their wrongs, having a healthy and productive relationship can be difficult.

 13. Blaming you for their problems or mistakes